tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 > Arrays are predefined objects, where its indexes are the properties.

 That means the first value of an array at index 0 would be displayed as `0: 15` where the 0th (first index) holds a value of 15.
-One of my favorite things about JavaScript arrays compared to other languages arrays (like Java) is the fact that JS arrays can hold a collection of values with different data types.
-Where in Java, a generic array can only hold values of the same data type.
+One of my favorite things about JavaScript arrays compared to other languages arrays (like Java) is the fact that JS arrays can hold a collection of values with different data types and grow dynamically.
+Where in Java, a generic array can only hold values of the same data type and cannot grow dynamically.
+This is where an `ArrayList` in Java comes in handy because it's size can be dynamic and doesn't need to be "predefined".

 ```js
 let myArr = [10, "foo", true, { prop: "bar" }]